 The New Clone Saga

 Many years later, it is revealed that the clone that Spider-Man had thought dead, had actually survived.
 Deeply depressed, he had left New York and taken on the name Ben Reilly, a combination of Uncle Ben's first name and Aunt May's maiden name.
 He had all the memories of Spider-Man, but knew he was a clone, and so, decided to keep his distance from Peter Parker.
-In a different town town. he made a new life for himself and started fighting crime as the Scarlet Spider.
+Moving to a different town, he made a new life for himself and started fighting crime as the Scarlet Spider.

 However, when Aunt May becomes ill and is hospitalized, he decides he cannot keep away any longer and goes to visit her.
 This leads to a confrontation between him and Peter.
 At first, the two fight, but eventually they come to an understanding and become friends.
 Unfortunately though, Ben and Peter aren't able to rest easy for long.
 Soon after Ben arrives, a mentally unstable man named Kaine shows up and challenges the two to a fight.
 Kaine reveals that he was the result of Jackal's first attempt at cloning Spider-Man.
 Unfortunately, something had gone awry in the cloning process and he had developed the degenerative disease.
 This caused a large black mark to appear on his face and forced him to wear a specially designed black suit that kept the disease at bay.